GetSomeRest/library-javascript-view.and.data.api/README.md

 * Check translation progress
 * Retrieve viewable details

 ##Dependencies

 None

 ##Setup/Usage Instructions

-* Include Autodesk.ADN.Toolkit.ViewData.js in your html project
+* Include relevant js files in your html project
-* Instantiate an AdnViewDataClient object
-* Invoke the methods on that client (demo html sample included)
+* See html sample files for example on how to use the libs

 ## License